 On June 26, 2006, the Company entered into an employment agreement with Mr. Caliel.
-The agreement provided that Mr. Caliel shall commence employment with the Company on July 12, 2006 (the "Effective Date").
+Pursuant to the agreement, Mr. Caliel commenced employment with the Company on July 12, 2006 (the "Effective Date").
 The agreement has no definitive employment term and may be terminated at any time, upon written notice to the other party for any reason, at the option either of the Company or Mr. Caliel.
 Pursuant to the agreement, Mr. Caliel will serve as the President and Chief Executive Officer of the Company and will also serve as a member of the Board of Directors of the Company during the employment term.

-The agreement provides for (i) an annual base salary of \$500,000 per year (which may be increased in the sole discretion of the Committee), (ii) an annual bonus (the "Annual Bonus") with a target annual bonus opportunity of 100% of annual base salary (the "Annual Bonus Opportunity").
-For fiscal year 2006, however, there was no Annual Bonus payable and for fiscal year 2007, the Annual Bonus shall be comprised of (a) \$250,000 and (b) an Annual Bonus Opportunity of 50% of annual base salary, and (iii) a retention bonus (the "Retention Bonus") if Mr. Caliel is actively employed with the Company on September 28, 2007 of (a) a lump sum of \$350,000 and (b) a grant of Company common shares under the Equity Plan with a Fair Market Value (as defined under the Equity Plan) on such date of \$350,000.
-If after receiving the Retention Bonus, Mr. Caliel's employment is terminated by the Company for Cause (as defined in the agreement) or if Mr. Caliel resigns without Good Reason (as defined in the agreement) on or prior to the two-year anniversary of the Effective Date, Mr. Caliel shall pay to the Company, within thirty (30) days of such termination, a lump sum of \$350,000.
+The agreement provides for (i) an annual base salary of \$500,000 per year (which may be increased in the sole discretion of the Committee), (ii) an annual bonus with a target annual bonus opportunity of 100% of annual base salary.
+For fiscal year 2006, however, there was no annual bonus payable and for fiscal year 2007, the annual bonus shall be comprised of (a) \$250,000 and (b) an annual bonus opportunity of 50% of annual base salary, and (iii) a retention bonus if Mr. Caliel is actively employed with the Company on September 28, 2007 of (a) a lump sum of \$350,000 and (b) a grant of Company common shares under the Equity Plan with a Fair Market Value (as defined under the Equity Plan) on such date of \$350,000.
+If after receiving the retention bonus, Mr. Caliel's employment is terminated by the Company for Cause (as defined in the agreement) or if Mr. Caliel resigns without Good Reason (as defined in the agreement) on or prior to the two-year anniversary of the Effective Date, Mr. Caliel shall pay to the Company, within thirty (30) days of such termination, a lump sum of \$350,000.
 Mr. Caliel was actively employed by the Company on September 28, 2007 and received a lump sum of \$350,000 and 13,666 shares of Company Common Stock.

-On the Effective Date, Mr. Caliel received grants of (i) 25,000 restricted Company common shares ("Restricted Shares") under the Equity Plan which shall vest $^{1}/{3}$ on each of the first, second, and third anniversaries of the Effective Date and (ii) a nonqualified option to purchase 100,000 Company common shares ("Option") under the Equity Plan, which shall be governed by the Equity Plan and their respective award agreements to be executed on the Effective Date.
+On the Effective Date, Mr. Caliel received grants of (i) 25,000 restricted Company common shares under the Equity Plan which shall vest /3 on each of the first, second, and third anniversaries of the Effective Date and (ii) a nonqualified option to purchase 100,000 shares of Company Common Stock under the Equity Plan, which shall be governed by the Equity Plan and their respective award agreements to be executed on the Effective Date.